-Phase 2 Randomized Clinical Trial in KRAS-mutated mCRC (the ONSEMBLE trial)
+Phase 2 Clinical Trial in Second-Line RAS-mutated mCRC

-The ONSEMBLE trial (CRDF-003), is a Phase 2 open-label, randomized multi-center clinical trial of onvansertib in combination with standard of care FOLFIRI and bevacizumab for the second line treatment of patients with KRAS/NRAS-mutated mCRC.
-The trial is currently open for enrollment and will be conducted at approximately 40 clinical trial sites across the U.S.
+The ONSEMBLE trial (CRDF-003) is a Phase 2 randomized, open-label multi-center clinical trial of onvansertib in combination with standard-of-care FOLFIRI and bevacizumab for the second-line treatment of patients with RAS-mutated mCRC.
+The primary objectives of the ONSEMBLE trial are to evaluate onvansertib's safety and efficacy in combination with FOLFIRI and bevacizumab, as well as to evaluate two doses of onvansertib, 20mg and 30mg, given in combination with FOLFIRI and bevacizumab, against FOLFIRI and bevacizumab alone.
+The primary endpoint of the trial is ORR.
+For more information, please visit NCT05593328 at www.clinicialtrials.gov.